 How can you change from a Fixed to a Growth Mindset?

 Nothing is permanent!
 If you recognize that you often or occasionally get stuck in a Fixed Mindset, fear not, you can learn to change it!
-For this, I want to direct you to the official Mindset website.
-This page describes the 4 steps to changing from a fixed to a growth mindset.
-While you’re there, check out the rest of the great resources, take the assessment quiz, or even purchase the book.
+Here’s an excellent article about changing from a fixed to a growth mindset: How to Change your Fixed Mindset into a Growth Mindset

 Like this article?
 This is just the tip of the iceberg!
 There are dozens more in the Coach’s Corner Blog.
 One in particular you might enjoy along these lines is Are You Winning Yet?
 Check them out and pass them on!